-One of the most critical requirements of new shelters is that the HVAC systems be designed properly to minimize disease spread among animals.
-The amount of fresh air make-up, the hourly rate of air exchange, heat and cooling recapture, air filtration and purification, zoning, supplemental air exhaust and patterns of air distribution within the animal areas are all essential components of a well designed shelter.
+One of the most critical requirements of new or renovated and expanded shelters is that the HVAC systems be designed properly to minimize disease spread among animals.
+The amount of fresh air make-up, the hourly rate of air exchange, heat and cooling recapture, air filtration and purification, HVAC zoning, supplemental air exhaust and patterns of air distribution within the animal areas are all essential components of a well designed shelter.

 In addition to the above criteria there are important options you need to consider such as radiant floor heat in the dog kennels to eliminate rest boards, speed floor drying time and benefit the animals' disease resistance.
 Another consideration is to use several smaller, completely separate HVAC systems for different zoned building areas, thereby eliminating spread of odors and contaminated air.
 This approach also keeps the building comfortable in the event of one zone system failure.